Newsletter Subscribe

 Cascade Brewery Bar

-At Australia’s oldest working brewery, the Cascade Brewery Bar invites you to enjoy a unique blend of history and flavour.
-Sip on the brewery’s own crafted beers, alongside a curated selection of local spirits and wines, while indulging in delicious small and large plates.
-Stroll through the beautiful gardens, home to a resident rooster and a playful pademelon, all set against the stunning backdrop of the brewery and kunanyi / Mt Wellington.
+At Australia’s oldest working brewery, Cascade Brewery Bar offers a perfect blend of history, flavour, and atmosphere.
+Sip on the brewery’s own craft beers, alongside a curated selection of local spirits and wines, while indulging in a menu of delicious small and large plates.

 140 Cascade Road, South Hobart